blutpfadsemail-pixel/Windows-Velocity-Fixer/README.txt.txt

 Start python starter.py

+If its not working Disable your Antivirus

-This is the only step required to start the application.
+This are the only step required to start the application.

 Contributing